Trump Administration To Drop Refugee Cap To 45,000, Lowest In Years

 The number of refugees the U.S. admits has fluctuated over time.
 But this cap is the lowest that any White House has sought since the president began setting the ceiling on refugee admissions in 1980.

-Refugee resettlement agencies are disappointed with the 45,000 cap, which they say falls far short of what's necessary to meet growing humanitarian needs around the world.
+Refugee resettlement agencies are disappointed with the 45,000 cap, which they say falls far short of what is necessary to meet growing humanitarian needs around the world.
 They had recommended a limit of at least 75,000.

-Last year, the Obama administration set the cap at 110,000 — though only about half that number have been admitted, after the Trump administration put the entire refugee resettlement program on hold under its travel ban executive orders.
+Last year, the Obama administration set the cap at 110,000.
+Only about half that number have been admitted, after the Trump administration put the entire refugee resettlement program on hold under its travel ban executive orders.

 "Churches and communities, employers and mayors, are heartsick at the administration's callous and tragic decision to deny welcome to refugees most in need," said Linda Hartke, the president and CEO of Lutheran Immigration and Refugee Service, one of largest resettlement agencies in the country.